dropzone/dropzone/new.md

 {% endhighlight %}

 If you want to remove all files, simply use `.removeAllFiles()`.
-Files that are in the process of being uploaded won't be removed.
+Files that are in the process of being uploaded won’t be removed.
 If you want files that are currently uploading to be canceled, call `.removeAllFiles(true)` which will cancel the uploads.

 * * *

-If you have `autoProcessQueue` disabled, you'll need to call `.processQueue()` yourself.
+If you have `autoProcessQueue` disabled, you’ll need to call `.processQueue()` yourself.

 This can be useful if you want to display the files and let the user click an